tapashreepradhan/pyvaporate/README.md

 atom-probe tips.
 It uses a monte carlo approach for evaporation events (TAPsim), interrupted by molecular dynamics relaxations (LAMMPS) at specified intervals to allow for simulated temperature and surface migration.
-Evaporation fields for each atom in the emitter are dynamically updated based on their coordination numbers to allow the assignment of site-specific evaporation fields.
+Evaporation fields for each atom in the emitter are updated after each relaxation interval based on their coordination numbers to allow the dynamic assignment of site-specific evaporation fields.

 # Installation
 ------